Plant Liscan lives with two cats that "allow" her to be their servant. They are kind and loving royalty.

 Most of these items can be found at a home center store.

-Three cardboard rolls; two 34 inches long and the third was 14 inches.
-I got these from the local newspaper.
-Newsprint paper comes on cardboard rolls.
+- Three Cardboard Rolls: Two should be 34-inches long, and the third 14 inches.
+I got these from the local newspaper as newsprint paper comes on cardboard rolls.
 Other options are the center rolls from a carpet store or PVC drain pipe.
 Make sure they are thick enough to handle nails or screws.

-The top board is 15 X 27 inches.
-I used one half inch plywood as the top should be lighter than the bottom.
+- Top Board: Mine was 15 x 27 inches.
+I used one-half-inch plywood, as the top should be lighter than the bottom.

-12 inch diameter sonotube (cardboard used to make concrete footers).
-You will have to purchase this in four or eight foot sections.
+- 12-Inch Diameter Sonotube: (This is cardboard used to make concrete footers.)
+You will have to purchase this in four or eight-foot sections.

 - Flat Scraper and/or Flat Screwdriver

 - Electric or Cordless Drill/Driver (use your power equipment safely)

 - Disposable putty knife (2 inch wide) to spread the adhesive